CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

 });
 ```

 Because we are writing a unit test, we don't want to connect our component to our real Redux store.
 Instead, we want to create mock functions that are passed in the way Redux dispatch functions will be; then we can run expectations on those mock functions.
-Our component will ask our store to load the restaurants, so that means we need a `loadRestaurants` function:
+Our component will ask our store to load the restaurants, so that means we need a `loadRestaurants` function to pass in:

 ```diff
  it('loads restaurants on first render', () => {